 Amsterdam & Region Travel Ticket

-The Amsterdam Travel Ticket (ATT) is an extension of the GVB single day or multi-day-ticket described above.
-It can be considered an extension because with this ticket you also have the option of using the following unlimited times for your transfer to and from Schiphol airport:
+The Amsterdam Travel Ticket (ATT) is an extension of the GVB day or multi-day ticket mentioned above.
+It also allows you to use the following options for transfers to and from Schiphol airport:

 However, its validity is regulated differently.
 The “Amsterdam Travel Ticket” is valid from the first check-in until 4 AM following the last valid day (depending on whether you have booked the 1, 2 or 3 day option).
 The day starts at midnight.